 Parents/carers who are refused a place for their child have a statutory right of appeal to an independent appeals panel.
-Appeals for Reception places should be submitted by 18 May 2020 to ensure they will be heard before the end of July 2020.
-Please contact Newcastle City Council's School Appeals Team for information (phone 0191 277 7427 or email schoolappeals@newcastle.gov.uk).
-Information is also available at www.newcastle.gov.uk/admissions
+Appeals for Reception places should be submitted by 17 May 2024 to ensure they will be heard before the end of July 2024.
+Please contact Newcastle City Council's School Appeals Team for information (email schoolappeals@newcastle.gov.uk).
+Information is also available at www.newcastle.gov.uk